microsoft/workshop-library/azure-databricks/README.md

 - Use inferring to auto detect the types of values and data in the JSON file
 - With `pyspark`, you'll create a user-defined schema to load JSON

-## Milestone 3: Read data in Parquest format
+## Milestone 3: Read data in Parquet format

 Work through the next notebook (_3.Reading Data - Parquet_) to load Parquet files that usually come with a pre-defined schema.
 Similar to other milestones, in this section you will: